How Are Monthly Totals Calculated

 Are not deleted

-Are categorized as Income, Expenses, Investments, Savings, or Debt
+Are categorized as Income, Expenses, Investments, Savings, or Debt.
+Anything categorized as Transfer is excluded from your Overview.

 Step 2: Calculating Transaction Totals